"Hannah was childless." —1 Samuel 1:2

 Jesus said: "I solemnly assure you, unless the grain of wheat falls to the earth and dies, it remains just a grain of wheat.
 But if it dies, it produces much fruit" (Jn 12:24).
 Jesus so zealously desired to bear the fruit of salvation in the lives of all people that He died on a cross for each of us.

 At this moment, Jesus is calling each of us to follow Him and bring as many people as possible into His kingdom.
-Let us leave anything, do anything, and suffer anything so that we will bear much fruit in this new year.
+Let us leave anything, do anything, and suffer anything so that we will bear much fruit in this year of the Great Jubilee.

 Prayer: Father, do in me what You must in order to do through me what You will.